Testing Monotonicity in a Finite Population

 Let $D$ be a randomly assigned binary treatment and $Y$ a binary outcome.
 Researchers are often interested in evaluating the \emph{monotonicity} assumption that everyone has a treatment effect weakly of the same sign. \footnote{Also known as monotone treatment response \citep{manski1997monotone}.} For example, if $D$ is a medical intervention, we may be interested in whether some patients benefit from the treatment while others are harmed, which would indicate that outcomes could potentially be improved by better targeting.
 Likewise, if $D$ is an instrumental variable and $Y$ a treatment with imperfect compliance (more frequently denoted $Z$ and $D$, respectively), then the monotonicity assumption is needed for two-stage least squares to have a local-average-treatment-effect interpretation \citep{AngristImbens(94)}.

 There are two distinct approaches to statistical uncertainty in causal inference settings that lead to different formal definitions of monotonicity.
+To discuss these, let a \emph{type} denote one of four possible values for potential outcomes $(y(1), y(0))$.
+Borrowing from the instrumental-variables literature, we use $at$ to denote an ``always-taker'' with $y(0)=y(1)=1$, and likewise use $nt$ for never-takers ($y(0)=y(1)=0$), $d$ for defiers ($y(1)=0,y(0)=1$), and $c$ for compliers ($y(1)=1,y(0)=0$).
 The classical perspective views the $n$ observed units as sampled from an infinite superpopulation.
 Monotonicity then imposes that there are no individuals in the superpopulation with opposite-signed treatment effects.
-Formally, we assume that the potential outcomes are sampled from a distribution $g^*_p$, $(y_i(0),y_i(1)) \sim g^*_p$, where $p = (p_{at},p_{nt},p_{d},p_{c})$ denotes the superpopulation shares of each ``type'', where each type corresponds to one of four possible values for $(y(1), y(0))$).
+Formally, we assume that the potential outcomes are sampled from a distribution $g^*_p$, $(y_i(1),y_i(0)) \sim g^*_p$, where $p = (p_{at},p_{nt},p_{d},p_{c})$ denotes the superpopulation shares of each ``type'', where each type corresponds to one of four possible values for $(y(1), y(0))$).